mickaeltemporao/data-analysis/docs/modules/scientific-method.md

-# The Scientific Method, Tools & Code
+# The Scientific Method & Tools

 ## Agenda
 - [ ] The Scientific Method